Cross-dressing, gender identity, and sexuality of Joan of Arc: Contemporary perspectives

 During and immediately following her life, perspectives on Joan varied widely, most often along factional lines.
 Rumors of a woman leading an opposing army were historically used to incite troops against heresy, sorcery, or immorality.
 English soldiers at the time referred to Joan as a "witch", asked "whether she expected [soldiers] to surrender to a woman", and referred to her troops as "unbelieving pimps".
 The English author of The Brut claimed that her troops followed her by "crafte of sorcerie".
 After his defeat at Orleans, Bedford reported to the English crown that his men had been bewitched by a "satanic" agent in the form of a woman dressed in men's clothing.
 Crane notes that the English and their French Burgundian allies referred to her as a "monstrous woman, disorderly and notorious woman who dresses in men's clothes, whose conduct is dissolute" (femme monstrueuse, femme désordonnée et diffamée, estant en habit d'homme et de gouvernement disslut).

 On the other side of the English Channel, the situation was largely reversed.
 From almost the start of Joan d'Arc's journey, there was little hesitation on the side of the French.
 Of special note was the loyalty given to her by her soldiers, who were among the most skilled in France.
 The Bourgeois of Paris claimed that this was because, "all who disobeyed her should be killed without mercy", but the author of the Journal du siege d'Orleans noted that "All regarded her with much affection, men and women, as well as small children."
-Jean de Macon, an eyewitness to the siege of Orleans, noted that there was only one act of derision, while the Cronique de Lorraine added that "All the army promised to always obey her.
+Jean de Mâcon, an eyewitness to the siege of Orleans, noted that there was only one act of derision, while the Cronique de Lorraine added that "All the army promised to always obey her.
 Each victory motivated more loyalty and further victory.
 Even disobedience to her higher command seems to have invited loyalty; she brought action and victory, while the older, noble generals achieved nothing but inaction and defeat."